Bicycle-sharing system: Usage patterns

+In an October 2011 focus-group study of Brisbane's CityCycle scheme, participants reported that mandatory helmet requirements reduced spontaneous use.

 A study published in 2015 in the journal Transportation concludes that bike sharing systems can be grouped into behaviourally similar categories based upon their size.
 Cluster analysis shows that larger systems have different usage patterns in different stations, whilst in smaller systems the different stations have similar daily utilization patterns.

-Global distribution of bike-sharing systems

-With close to 3 million two-wheelers and over 700 million users, HelloBike (operating overseas as HelloRide) is known as the largest bicycle-sharing operator worldwide.
+Databases

+The Meddin Bike-Sharing World Map contains details of the world's bikeshare services.
+It contains details of the schemes, providers, type of bikes (manual or electric) the number of bikes and stations and availability in a user-friendly map format.

+The General Bikeshare Feed Specification is a standardised data format shared mobility information and providesproviding the current status of a mobility service at a point in time.

 Economic impact

 Bike-share programs generate a number of economic externalities, both positive and negative.
 The positive externalities include reduction of excess downtown parking spaces, traffic congestion and pollution, while the negative externalities can include the degradation of urban aesthetic environment.
 Furthermore, bike-share programs have pecuniary effects.
 Some of these economic externalities (e.g. reduced congestion) can be systematically evaluated using empirical data, and therefore may be internalized through government subsidy.
 On the other hand, "nuisance" externalities (e.g. street and sidewalk clutter) are more subjective and harder to quantify, and may not be able to be internalized.